Do you want to learn about types of Coffee Roasts? What is the right color and timing? Read this and discover one the key for a great mojo!

 The process produces the flavor of coffee we drink by changing the grains through chemical reactions.

-The vast majority of companies use types of coffee roasting for commercial coffee on a large scale.
+The vast majority of companies use types of coffee roasts for commercial coffee on a large scale.

 Small-scale commercial roasting has grown significantly with the trend toward “single origin” gourmet coffees.